 has a timeless appeal, and is more popular than ever today.
 The demand continues to grow despite new trade and harvesting regulations around the world.
 Coral is an organic gemstone and unfortunately it has been over harvested and many coral reefs are now endangered.
 They are threatened by warming ocean waters, harmful bacteria, pollution, and destructive fishing methods.
 Commercial harvesting and trade of coral has been regulated for decades by the Convention on International Trade of Endangered Species of Wild Flora and Fauna (CITES), an international treaty signed by close to 200 countries.
 In the United States, permits are required to import some species of coral, and other may not be brought into the country for commercial sale at all.
 The prices are being driven up as supplies dwindle and the availability of new undyed or untreated coral is becoming very scarce.
-Vintage coral is preferrable to many jewelers and designers because they can trust it was not illegally harvested and is less likely to have been dyed.
+Old caches of coral (vintage and antique) are preferrable to many jewelers and designers because they can trust it was not illegally harvested and is less likely to have been dyed.

 Lots of our customers say they didn't even know there were so many different types and colors of corals.
 Did you know it occurs naturally in lavender, purple, black, blue, white, and of course every spectrum of red.
 Many people have never seen real Apple or Tiger coral.
 Go to Types of Coral for a more in depth look at the different types and colors of coral used in jewelry making.